What is ASP.NET Core (and other beginner questions)

 What is ASPX?

-What is ASP.NET Web Forms?
+What are ASP.NET Web Forms?

 A proprietary technology developed by Microsoft to manage state and form data across multiple web pages.
 The innate ability of the Internet are state-less pages.
 Microsoft created stateful pages by introducing the Web Forms method.